jacobbednarz/cf-vault/README.md

    While it is possible (and better practice of [principle of least privilege]), to use an API token with only permissions to create a new API token, this isn't really viable for all use cases yet.
-The recommended approach is to use the API key for the profile and rely on `permission_group_ids` and `resources` to scope the short lived credential.
+The recommended approach is to use the API key for the profile and rely on a custom policy to scope the short lived credential.
 This allows the best of both worlds where if you need to use a service that doesn't support API tokens, you don't need to create a new profile.

    To create a new API token: